Showing posts with label doctor. Show all posts

 MRI IMAGES

-The nurses tried to get a drip started in my granddaughter's arm before her MRI but they were having a problem getting the needle in her veins.
+The nurses tried to get a drip started in my granddaughter's arm before her MRI, but they were having a problem getting the needle into her veins.

 My granddaughter started to scream with pain, which made me sick, and all I wanted to do was tell them to quit.